saikumarkodukula/llm_engineering_class1/INSTALLATION.md

 # Installation Guide

 This project does not automatically install requirements just because students receive the same folder.
-Each student needs to install Python, install the Python packages from `requirements.txt`, and run Ollama locally for the best prompt results.
+Each student needs to install Python, install the Python packages from `requirements.txt`, and optionally install Ollama for the best local prompt results.

 ## Before You Start